EN-IH-WDPT-JUN21/Ben_The_Warrior-DataLayer-homework-3/README.md

 in the Main menu (point 1) or Help menu (point 2)

 * where ID is a valid number assigned to one of the Leads/Opportunities in the database,
-* where OBJECT is “Lead”, “Opportunity”, “Account” or “Contact”
+* where OBJECT is “Lead”, “Opportunity”, “Account”, “Contact” or "SalesRep"

 (for example type “lookup Lead 2”).